Kent Twitchell: Biography

 Twitchell's parents, Robert and Doris, were farmers like their parents and grandparents.
 Kent started doing art when he was three years old.
 His first mentor was his mother's brother, Angus Berry, who was an eccentric artist.
 As a kid all through high school he painted signs and lettered trucks for local businesses.
 He went to Dimondale High School (1957–59) and Everett High School (class of 1960.)
 He joined the United States Air Force right out of high school at age 17 and was stationed in London, England.
 He worked as a military artist and had top secret clearance until May 1965 when he was honorably discharged.
 He worked for J. C. Penney as a display artist (1965–66) in Atlanta, Georgia.
 Twitchell studied art at East Los Angeles College (AA, 1968), California State University, Los Angeles (BA, 1972), and the Otis College of Art and Design (MFA, 1977).
 He was active in the creation of the Mural Conservancy of Los Angeles and serves on its advisory board.

 In 1980, Twitchell's murals to date, including Bride and Groom and The Freeway Lady, were featured extensively in a documentary, Mur Murs, directed by Agnès Varda.

 In 1990 Twitchell married Pandora Seaton, the mother of his two children, Art and Aurora.
 In 1992, the year his son was born, a court awarded him damages for the destruction of The Freeway Lady.
 The mural was later repainted by Twitchell on the campus of Los Angeles Valley College.
 He was based in Echo Park, California for most of his career, until the 1994 Northridge earthquake destroyed his studio.
 Shortly thereafter, Twitchell and his family moved to Northern California.

+In 1997, the muralist was brought in to create two large mural portraits on the wall of the California Theatre of the Performing Arts in San Bernardino.
+Twitchell considered painting either Wyatt Earp or Will Rogers, but settled on Rogers when discovering Will's last performance was in that theatre.
+He painted Rogers from the waist-up on the building's east and west facing exteriors, using the 1928 theater's towering flyspace.
+In 1998 he first completed Will Rogers as a stage cowboy on the east facing wall.
+In 1999 he completed another on the west facing wall, this one of Will Rogers in a suit.
+Together, Twitchell meant for them to show two sides of Will Roger's career.
+"Will Rogers Monument" is part of Twitchell's series that serve as cultural markers.